jneem/regex-dfa/README.md

 There are also some whose support is planned, but not implemented (e.g. word boundaries).

-`automaton` currently only works on nightly rust.
+`regex_dfa` currently only works on nightly rust.

 # License

-`automaton` is distributed under the MIT license and the Apache license (version 2.0).
+`regex_dfa` is distributed under the MIT license and the Apache license (version 2.0).
 See LICENSE-APACHE and LICENSE-MIT for details.